openfheorg/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

     parameters.SetPlaintextModulus(65537);
     parameters.SetMultiplicativeDepth(2);

-All default values can be seen by simply printing the object.
 The parameter object is created using a template and for BFV it should be

 ::

     CCParams<CryptoContextBGVRNS> parameters;

-2. All other changes are mostly cosmetic as some types and functions were renamed for simplicity:
+2. All other changes are mostly cosmetic as some types and functions were renamed:

 - ``KeyPair<DCRTPoly>`` instead of ``LPKeyPair<DCRTPoly>``
 - ``EvalRotateKeyGen()`` instead of ``EvalAtIndexKeyGen()``